History of The Show

 From the town square, go SOUTH on Main Street (one way only) to Second Street (about a mile, or so).
 Go LEFT on Second Street, cross Caddo Street (also a one-way-only street), keep going EAST, cross the railroad tracks and you have found THE shopping trail!

 If you are coming from the north (Fort Worth), take I-35W to Grandview exit 16.
 One mile and you are right in the BIG MIDDLE of the show!
-If you are coming from Dallas via HWY 67, it's your choice: Venus first, then either head south on FM 157 to Maypearl or stay west on Hwy 67 to Alvarado.
+If you are coming from Dallas via HWY 67, it's your choice: head south on FM 157 to Maypearl or stay west on Hwy 67 to Alvarado.
 From there you can jump on I-35 (W) for a ten mile trek to Grandview (exit 16) or stay west on Hwy 67 to Cleburne.
 Want to start in Waxahachie?
 I-35E to Hwy.
 77 (business) exit will get you downtown.
 From there head to FM 66 (east of Waxahachie) and head toward the fine little community of Maypearl.
 ALL YOUR CHOICE.

 We hope you enjoy visiting participating communities and shopping the Antique Alley Texas Trail!